 Jervis Bay is 200 km south of Sydney.
 A remarkable, beach area Jervis is popular for whitest sands and blue water.
 This destination attracts a large number of tourist from Sydney as well as other cities in NSW.
 Jervis is a great stopover for visitors travelling from Sydney to Melbourne via Princess Highway.
 With easy road access and campgrounds available near the beaches, Jervis is ideal for a weekend break or a family holiday.
 Shoalhaven region is home to some lovely beaches, water inlets, lakes and tropical rainforest.

 Explore South Coast NSW

 Ulladulla is the nearest city to Jervis Bay and is quite popular for fishing and water sports.
-There are nice cabin available along the river and offers an ideal environment for relaxing by the waterfront and enjoying boating and fishing.
+There are nice cabins available along the river and offers an ideal environment for relaxing by the waterfront and enjoying boating and fishing.
 Staying at Ulladulla and exploring the Jervis Bay area is also a great idea if you are not driving to Jervis Bay.